Canada Recovery Benefit (CRB)

-At the date of writing [21 Feb 2021] the 'CRB year' was initially intended to run from 27 September 2020 to 25 September 2021, a period of 26 CRB eligibility periods (52 weeks).
-The legislation initially allowed for applicants to collect CRB for 13 periods (the 'eligibility duration'), in an order of collection varying with their financial need.
-This eligibility duration was also deducted by a factor of one CRB eligibility period for every 2 weeks of collection of regular EI benefits eligibility in the CRB year - essentially trading off a CRB-EI time period equally if the applicant had EI eligibility (ie. if the applicant had EI eligibility they had to take it in preference to the CRB) [CRBA 9(1)].
+The 'CRB year' was initially intended to run from 27 September 2020 to 25 September 2021, a period of 26 CRB eligibility periods (52 weeks).
+The legislation now [as of CRB Reg 2021-35, and Reg 2021-164 (at 24 June 2021)] allows for applicants to collect CRB for 21 periods (the 'eligibility duration'), in an order of collection varying with their financial need.
+This eligibility duration is also deducted by a factor of one CRB eligibility period for every 2 weeks of collection of regular EI benefits eligibility in the CRB year - essentially trading off a CRB-EI time period equally if the applicant had EI eligibility (ie. if the applicant had EI eligibility they had to take it in preference to the CRB) [CRBA 9(1)].

 Eligibility duration is also reducable by the ten-week (5 eligibility periods) 'voluntary leaving' penalty (repeatable) explained in s.2(k) above [CRBA 9(3)].